TREKANTEN

 LIGHT DESIGN

 Trekanten is a brutalist building in Oslo from 1969, by the architect Erling Viksjø.
 Given the unusual plot, he designed the building as a perfect triangle, continuing the theme throughout the building – hence its name.
-The façade is sandblasted concrete; a technique he developed and patented.
+The facade is sandblasted concrete; a technique he developed and patented.
 The building was completely renovated in 2022 by Mad Arkitekter and Radius Design, and contains offices, a canteen, a multi-purpose venue and a café.

 Inspired by Chinese paper lanterns, I proposed an original lamp design in dark red plexiglass to add more warmth to the grey of the concrete surfaces.
-In collaboration with Affix I came up with round, rectangular and triangular designs - of which the latter was chosen.
+In collaboration with Affix we came up with round, rectangular and triangular designs - of which the latter was chosen.
 Affix drew the final design, and produced and installed the 27 lamps according to plan.

-Photos by Anne Valeur.
+All photos by Anne Valeur.